IgniteUI/igniteui-docfx/en/components/stepper.md

 <div class="divider--half"></div>

-## How to install Angular Stepper?

-### Getting Started with Ignite UI for Angular Stepper
+## Getting Started with Ignite UI for Angular Stepper

 To get started with the Ignite UI for Angular Stepper component, first you need to install Ignite UI for Angular.
 In an existing Angular application, type the following command: